-If any of these events occur, the workbook inactivity countdown timer is reset.
+For a workbook, if any of the following events occur, the workbook's inactivity countdown timer is reset:

 - Viewing the workbook sheets